outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     ```bash
     # emerge -avt sys-kernel/gentoo-sources
-    # ls -l /usr/src/
+    # ls -l /usr/src
+    # cd /usr/src/linu && patch [--dry-run] -p1 < /path/to/cjktty.patch (opt)
     ```

+    This is the first time we installIf kernel sources.
+Therefore, */etc/src/linux* symlink is created automatically.

     If possible, apply kernel patches like *cjktty.patch*.

-    ```bash
-    # patch [--dry-run] -p1 < /path/to/cjktty.patch
-    ```

-26. Configuring the Linux kernel - Manual configuration
+26. Tips
     1. You'd best have a *.config* backup to start with.
-    2. If possible, try *sys-apps/pciutils, sys-apps/usbutils, and sys-apps/hwinfo* under LiveDVD.
+    2. If possible, try *sys-apps/pciutils, sys-apps/usbutils, and sys-apps/hwinfo* in LiveDVD.
 Don't emerge those packages in *chroot*, it's not necessary.

-26. Kernel configuration
+    3. During kernel config, search the kernel options on page [Linux-3.10-x86_64 内核配置选项简介](http://www.jinbuguo.com/kernel/longterm-3_10-options.html) and refer to LiveDVD's configuration.
+    5. Try `lspci -n` and paste it's output to [device driver check page](http://kmuto.jp/debian/hcl); that site gives kernel options that must be enabled.
+    6. We can refer to the LiveDVD's kernel config directly.
+    7. Search with `/`.
+When search "snd-hda-intel", replace the hypen with dash.

+        Usually there are several search outputs numerated (1, 2, 3 ...).
+Press the number to enter the kernel option.
+    8. *exit* or two successive ESCs to get back.
+    4. When confronted with issues related to kernel options, we can choose 'M' instead of 'Y' which might be a solution.

+    Suppose we have an old *.config* backup:

     ```bash
     # cd /usr/src/linux
+    # cp /path/to/.config-backup .
+    # make help
+    # make silentoldconfig
+    ```

+    6. If the *.config* backup belongs to the same kernel version, we omit *make silentoldconfig*.
+    7. *oldconfig* asks for both new and old options.
+    8. *silentoldconfig* only asks for NEW options while preserving old ones.
+Press ENTER to choose default setting.
+    9. *olddefconfig* is similar but sets NEW options to default without confirmation.

+    We might tune kernel options by graphical interface *make menuconfig* below.
+26. Menuconfig

+    ```bash
+    # cd /usr/src/linux
     # make menuconfig
     ```

-    1. You'd best have a *.config* backup to start with.
-    2. During kernel config, search the kernel options on page [Linux-3.10-x86_64 内核配置选项简介](http://www.jinbuguo.com/kernel/longterm-3_10-options.html) and the LiveCD's kernel config file to help clarify kernel options.
-    2. If possible, try *sys-apps/pciutils, sys-apps/usbutils, and sys-apps/hwinfo* under LiveDVD.
-Don't emerge those packages in *chroot*, it's not necessary.
-    1. When confronted with issues related to kernel options, we can choose 'M' instead of 'Y' which might be a solution.
-    1. Try `lspci -n` and paste it's output to [device driver check page](http://kmuto.jp/debian/hcl); that site gives kernel options that must be enabled.
-    2. We can refer to the LiveDVD's kernel config directly.
-    1. Search with `/`.
-When search "snd-hda-intel", replace the hypen with dash.

-        Usually there are several search outputs numerated (1, 2, 3 ...).
-Press the number to enter the kernel option.
-    2. *exit* or two successive ESCs to get back.

-    Kernel options are as follows;

     1. `i915 e100e snd-hda-intel iTCO-wdt ahci i2c-i801 iwlwifi sdhci-pci`.